greenbone/opensight-golang-libraries/pkg/query/filter/README.md

     CompareOperatorContains CompareOperator = "contains"
     // CompareOperatorDoesNotContain is a CompareOperator of type doesNotContain.
     CompareOperatorDoesNotContain CompareOperator = "doesNotContain"
+    // CompareOperatorTextContains is a CompareOperator of type textContains.
+    CompareOperatorTextContains CompareOperator = "textContains"
     // CompareOperatorIsNumberEqualTo is a CompareOperator of type isNumberEqualTo.
     CompareOperatorIsNumberEqualTo CompareOperator = "isNumberEqualTo"
     // CompareOperatorIsEqualTo is a CompareOperator of type isEqualTo.